theupdateframework/taps/candidate-tuf-versions.md

 # Motivation

-Various TAPs, including TAPs 3 and 8, propose changes that are not backwards compatible.
-These non backwards compatible, or breaking, changes add or change functionality such that the new version is not compatible with previous versions.
+Various TAPs, including TAPs 3 and 8, propose breaking changes.
-Because these changes are not compatible with previous TUF versions, current implementations that use the existing specification can not access the new features in these TAPs.
-By creating a way to deal with non-backwards compatible (breaking) changes, TUF will be able to continuously provide secure updates when non backwards compatible changes are made to the repository or client.
+Because these changes are not compatible with previous TUF versions, current implementations that use the existing specification cannot access the new features in these TAPs.
+By creating a way to deal with breaking changes, TUF will be able to continuously provide secure updates when breaking changes are made to the repository or client.
 The use cases addressed in this TAP are listed below.

 ## Use case 1: A repository updates to a new TUF spec version